So I get these messages very often of people asking me how do I write good content.

 I gave examples (lots of examples) to prove my points.

-This works when you are writing guides and list posts.
+This works when you are writing guides, reviews, and list posts.

 You can convince readers by using examples and then pointing that example to your idea.